Effective Date: September 22, 2022

 Third Party Security and Privacy Assessment

-Reltio conducts an assessment of third-party vendors prior utilizing vendor services as part of the Reltio Cloud Platform or used for internal Reltio use.
+Reltio conducts an assessment of third-party vendors prior to utilizing vendor services as part of the Reltio Connected Data Platform or used for internal Reltio use.
 As part of the assessment, Reltio reviews the vendor’s SOC 2 type II reports or the vendor’s responses to a Reltio security assessment questionnaire.
 Reltio includes security and privacy obligations in its contractual agreements with such third-party vendors that are aligned with contractual obligations of Reltio’s customers as well as Reltio’s own security standards.
 Reltio conducts a reassessment of third-party vendors annually.

 Reltio maintains cyber insurance coverage.